-It is so wonderful that we have many free and cost effective options to try like ActivePresenter and iSpring Suite as well as other professional but low cost authoring tools like Adobe Captivate or Storyline 360 (now Articulate 360).
-However, in order to choose the best elearning authoring tools that suite your needs is a different story.
+eLearning authoring tool is a program which helps teachers and tutors to create their interactive e-courses quickly.
+It may include a screen recorder, a video editor and various tools for creating quiz questions as well as some other tools to protect course content and project protection.
+If you make a quick search on Google, you’ll find out many free and cost effective options to try like ActivePresenter and iSpring Suite as well as other professional but low cost authoring tools like Adobe Captivate or Storyline 360 (now Articulate 360).
+However, it is not easy to choose the best elearning authoring tools that can suite all of your needs.
+That’s what I come in today.

-In today post, I am going to show you top 9 things you need to consider when choosing the best elearning authoring tool for your need.
-I will also explain why you need to consider these things carefully to avoid wasting your time and money on the rubbish.
+In today post, I am going to show you top 9 things you need to consider when choosing the best elearning authoring tool for your needs.
+I will also explain why you need to consider these things carefully to avoid wasting your time and money on unreliable tools.
+Added to that, at the end of the topic is a short introduction of ActivePresenter 7, the most cost-effective and powerful elearning authoring tool for you to try.

 In fact, selecting a good eLearning authoring tool isn’t an easy task, especially when you are new to this field.
 But if you are aware of these things below, you can find a right tool with ease.
 Let’s take a closer look at each of them.